Spanish, German and French language classes for young children

 What are the requirements for becoming a Music Lingua teacher?

 The main requirement is that you should be at least comfortably conversational in French, German or Spanish, and speak with a good accent.
-Children will learn by emulating your sounds as well as the sounds on the music CD, and their first introduction to the language must be with the best possible accent.
+Children will learn by emulating your sounds as well as the sounds on the music, and their first introduction to the language must be with the best possible accent.

 Music Lingua teachers are independent self-starters, interested in a flexible schedule.
 They are able to promote, advertise and run their own business.
 You must be a bit of an entrepreneur, but know that we are available to help you with ideas, suggestions and trouble-shooting as you grow your business.